kaisama92/pizza-parlor/README.md

       myPizza.receipt;
 Expected Output: "Your small cheese pizza comes to a total of $5"

+Test: "It should return a separate statement if 1 topping was chosen." let myPizza = new Pizza { toppings: ["pepperoni"], size: "small",...}
+Code: myPizza.receipt();
+Expected Output: "this.name!
+Your small pizza with pepperoni comes to a total of $7"

 ### Describe evalToppings()

 Test: "It should only add a topping if a topping was selected."